afahounko/afahounko.github.io/README.md

     # ovs-vsctl show
         ovs_version: "2.7.0"

-** In my example i am ruuning the version 2.7.0 of OpenvSwitch.
+In my example i am running the version *2.7.0* of OpenvSwitch.